jattu8602/HTML/README.md

 ## 1. Understanding HTML Structure:

  HTML documents are made up of elements that define the structure of a webpage.
-The basic structure of an HTML document includes <!DOCTYPE html>, <html>, <head>, and <body> tags.
+The basic structure of an HTML document includes "!DOCTYPE html", "html", "head", and "body" tags.